dsbfelipe/odin-caesar-cipher/README.md

 <br>
 <br>

-The Caesar Cipher is a simple and classic encryption technique where each letter in a string is shifted by a fixed number of positions in the alphabet.
-This project takes an input string and a shift factor, then outputs the encrypted message while maintaining spaces and punctuation.
+This project is part of The Odin Project's Ruby course.
+In this assignment, I implemented a Caesar cipher, a simple yet widely known encryption technique that replaces each letter in the plaintext with a letter a fixed number of positions down the alphabet.
+The challenge reinforced my understanding of string manipulation, conditionals, and flow control in Ruby.

 <details open>
 <summary>